rakeshsaha40/server-side-apps-1-rakeshsaha40/README.md

 ## Example Node.js project for MGT-656 HW5

-This is a minimal [Node.js](http://nodejs.org/) application that we are using for the second homework assignment in MGT-656 at the Yale School of Management.
+This is a minimal [Node.js](http://nodejs.org/) application that we are using for the fifth homework assignment in MGT-656 at the Yale School of Management.